 "Flat 35S" is a system in which lower interest rates are applied for a certain period for customers who applied for "Flat 35" to purchase high quality housing in terms of energy saving, earthquake resilience, and the like.

-JHF promotes high quality houses by providing "Flat 35S".
+JHF has been striving to promote high quality housing by providing "Flat 35S".

-<Four performances targeted by "Flat 35S">
+<Four performances targeted by "Flat 355">